ycrc/ycrc.github.io/snippets/grace_partitions.md

     **Request Defaults**

-    Unless specified, your jobs will run with the following options to `srun` and `sbatch` options for this partition.
+    Unless specified, your jobs will run with the following options to `salloc` and `sbatch` options for this partition.

     ``` text
     --time=01:00:00 --nodes=1 --ntasks=1 --cpus-per-task=1 --mem-per-cpu=5120